1. Resistor color coding

 Multiplier = 100 = Red color (2 zeros)

-4. Add the tolerance band of Gold color.
+4. Add the Gold color tolerance band.

 Orange White Red Gold